 You don’t need a formal agreement to start the separation clock, but you must show the court that the separation lasted at least 12 continuous months.
 Temporary reconciliation resets the clock and starts the count over.

 One spouse must also live in North Carolina for at least six months before filing.
-This residency requirement helps the court confirm that North Carolina has legal authority over the case.
+This residency requirement helps the court confirm that North Carolina has legal authority over the case, which becomes especially important if one spouse decides to contest the divorce or challenge the terms of the separation.

 Steps in the Divorce Process